akhandps/akhandps.github.io/_posts/2016-04-16-GodsDream.markdown

 Why are we here?<br>
 How was this created?<br>

-These are some of the questions which the mankind have been trying to find answers for from ages, and boy did we found the answers!!
+These are some of the questions which the mankind have been trying to find answers for, from ages, and boy did we found the answers!!
 A thousands of them, from stories of a cosmic egg hatching, **God** creating it in 7 days, Intergalactic lord Xenu blasting thetans, to Big Bang which created the universe from singularity, some more believable than the other but each of them equally fascinating and have been keeping humans amused from long time.

 Although I have been specially fascinated by the idea that this world might just be a dream or a simulation which gives a sense of reality which really does not exists.
 If you are not familiar with this idea just let it sink in, think of it like a dream, but its not your dream(or it could be yours, save it for later) and you are just another person in someone else dream.
 Nah! that can't be real, well some of the our forefather's thought so.
 In vedic hindu traditions, specially Vaishnav sect it is believed that this universe is just an Maya(Illusion/magic/dream debatable) of Lord Vishnu and nothing here is real, except for us who are Atma(Soul) who are seeing this illusion created by Vishnu and our primary goal is to seperate us from this maya and achieve Nirvana.